-Maximizing the amount of physical RAM makes a dramatic difference in Windows 10 performance.
-A 32-bit system running Windows can accommodate up to 4 GB of RAM, and a 64-bit system can handle 128 GB -- or much more, depending on the version of Windows 10 you install and your computer's motherboard.
+Maximizing the amount of physical RAM can dramatically improve Windows 10 performance.
+A 32-bit system running Windows 10 can accommodate up to 4 GB of RAM, and a 64-bit system can handle 128 GB or more depending on the version of Windows 10 you install and your computer's motherboard.

-Memory modules are inexpensive, so consider installing the maximum RAM on a 32-bit system and at least 16 GB on a 64-bit system for everyday use.
-You should also buy the fastest RAM that the system will support -- check the computer's manufacturer specifications.
+Memory modules are inexpensive, so consider installing the maximum 4 GB of RAM on a 32-bit system and at least 16 GB on a 64-bit system for everyday use.
+You should also buy the fastest RAM that the system will support.
+Check the computer or motherboard manufacturer's specifications.

 Minimize the paging file

-1. Open System Properties.
-Right-click the Start menu, select System and then click Change Settings, or use the Control Panel.
+- Open System Properties.
+Right-click the Start button, select Control Panel > System and then click Change Settings.

-2. In the System Properties dialog box, on the Advanced tab, click the Settings button in the Performance section.
+- In the System Properties dialog box, in the Advanced tab, click the Settings button in the Performance section.

-3. In the Performance Options dialog box, on the Advanced tab, click the Change button in the Virtual Memory section.
+- In the Performance Options dialog box, in the Advanced tab, click the Change button in the Virtual Memory section.

-4. In the Virtual Memory dialog box, jot down the minimum allowed, recommended and currently allocated paging file sizes in the last section.
+- In the Virtual Memory dialog box, jot down the minimum allowed, recommended and currently allocated paging file sizes in the last section.
 Then, uncheck the box that says Automatically manage paging file size for all drives.
-If more than one drive appears in the available drives list, click your system drive -- the one on which Windows is installed, which is usually C:.
+If more than one drive appears in the available drives list, click your system drive, which is the one you installed Windows 10 on -- usually C:.

-5. Click Custom Size, and then type values into the Initial Size (MB) and Maximum Size (MB) boxes, making the maximum size 1 GB (1,000 MB) or up to 4 GB (4,000 MB), depending on the amount of installed RAM.
+- Click Custom Size, and then type values into the Initial Size (MB) and Maximum Size (MB) boxes.
+Make the maximum size 1 GB or up to 4 GB depending on the amount of RAM you installed -- 64 GB or more.

-After these steps, close all open dialog boxes and restart your computer.
+After these steps, close all the open dialog boxes and restart your computer.

-Better yet, if you have multiple physical drives -- not just multiple partitions of a single drive -- you can increase system speed by splitting the paging file across two drives.
-Allocate about 300 MB of the paging file to the system drive, select the second drive in the Virtual Memory dialog box, set the initial size and maximum size values and click Set.
+If you have multiple physical drives -- not just multiple partitions of a single drive -- you can increase the system speed by splitting the paging file across two drives.
+Allocate about 300 MB of the paging file to the system drive, select the second drive in the Virtual Memory dialog box, set the initial size and maximum size values, and click Set.

 Use an SSD